Tanaya0210/Tanaya0210/README.md

 <div align="center">

-# Hi, I'm Tanaya Jadhav
+# Hi, I'm Tanaya Jadhav!

 <p>
 I'm a Data Science postgraduate at the <b>University of Nottingham</b>, interested in using data to understand patterns, answer useful questions, and support better decisions.